At a Glance: Best AR-15 80% Lower Receiver

 Our Top Pick

-If you’re looking to build your own AR-style rifle then you will want to find the best 80% lower receiver on the market.
-To help you construct the very best AR-15 possible, I have reviewed and tested the 6 best AR-15 80% lowers in 2020.
+If you’re looking to build your own AR-style rifle then you will want to find the best AR-15 lower on the market.
+To help you construct the very best AR-15 possible, I have reviewed and tested the 6 Best AR-15 80% Lower Receivers.

 All the products on this list are from trusted industry manufacturers and use the highest quality materials.
 I have put together the pros and cons of each product, allowing you to choose the one that’s best suited to you.

-Polymer80 are specialists in what they do and the value they provide in their products is hard to beat.
+Polymer80 are specialist in what they do and the value they provide in their products is hard to beat.
 All Polymer80 lowers are made in the USA and come with a lifetime warranty.

 This AR-15 80% lower is very lightweight, weighing just 0.3 pounds.
 For a polymer receiver, it is pretty durable thanks to its composite solid core design, although still not as durable as aluminum options.
 It has a reinforced buffer tube housing, an integrated trigger guard, and a stiffened mag well, resulting in a strong and long-lasting product.